David Eggert Visiting Professor of Law

-Antitrust, Civil Litigation, Human Trafficking, Torts, Class Actions
+Antitrust, Civil Litigation, Human Trafficking, Torts, Class Actions, Conflict of Laws, Property

-Before coming to Washington and Lee in 2012, Professor Eggert taught for three years at Handong International Law School, a US-style graduate law school in South Korea that trains students from Korea and numerous other nations in US and international law.
-The classes he taught included Civil Procedure, Evidence, Appellate Advocacy, Global Competition law, Private International Law and Doing Justice.
+Before arriving at Washington and Lee in 2012, Professor Eggert taught for three years at Handong International Law School, a US-style graduate law school in South Korea that trains students from Korea and numerous other nations in US and international law.
+The classes he taught included Civil Procedure, Evidence, Appellate Advocacy, Global Competition Law (Antitrust), Private International Law, Oral Advocacy, and Doing Justice.
 While in South Korea, Professor Eggert participated in various conferences concerning global competition law and also participated in entrepreneurship training seminars in Mongolia, Cambodia, Kenya, South Korea, and Ghana.
+(Last year he participated in the same program in Zimbabwe.)
 He also worked with present and former students to help establish organizations in Korea dedicated to helping trafficked women, single mothers, and immigrants and refugees.